postgrespro/rum/README.md

 - Slow ranking.
 It is need position information about lexems to ranking. `GIN` index doesn't store positions of lexems.
 So after index scan we need additional heap scan to retreive lexems positions.
-- There isn't phrase search with `GIN` index.
+- Slow phrase search with `GIN` index.
 This problem relates with previous problem.
 It is need position information to perform phrase search.
 - Slow ordering by timestamp. `GIN` index can't store some related information in index with lexemes.
 So it is necessary to perform additional heap scan.